malayy2k/phpfarm/README.md

 If a file cannot be found, try to fetch it manually and put it into src/bzips/.

 Setup
-Check out phpfarm from git:
+Check out phpfarm from git: git clone https://github.com/malayy2k/phpfarm.git